It’s 10:30 pm and I’m exhausted from the day. My feet are tired, my eyelids heavy and I cannot stay awake another

 I try to remember the positive affirmations for moms that I’ve left around the house to encourage myself, but all I can thing about is that rattling sound the car makes when I drive and I should probably get that checked out.
 I think about how much I have to do tomorrow.

-I toss.
-And turn.
-And I just can’t fall asleep.
+I can’t fall asleep.
 I mean, times a wastin’ right?
-The hours that I have left to sleep before the sun rises or my child wakes up in the middle of the night are just ticking by.
+The hours that I have left to sleep before the sun rises or one of my kids wakes up in the middle of the night are ticking by.
 I’m exhausted, and yet, my mind just keeps going.